crabnebula-dev/tauri-fuzz/docs/src/diary.md

 ## 2

-- try to trigger a command programatically
+- try to trigger a command programmatically
 - `PendingWindow` has fields
     - `js_event_listeners`
     - `ipc_handler`